 For patients who have an illness that cannot be cured, there are many important concerns and issues – unique to each individual – that cannot be addressed in a traditional health care setting.
+To better understand the difference between hospice care and home health care services, review this compare sheet.
 Only hospice offers what patients say they want most at the end of life:

 - Choices about what types of care and support they personally wish to receive – and where they wish to receive it